 You can just install the Open-Source Wine for SUSE - see below.
-There are also two commercial products based to a large part on Wine: Crossover Office and Cedega.
-Both have made changes to Wine to improve the execution of some specific applications on which they concentrate.
+There is also a commercial product based to a large part on Wine: Crossover Office.
+It has made changes to Wine to improve the execution of some specific applications on which they concentrate.
 You should check their list of supported applications.

 WINE is available for all openSUSE versions on the standard installation.

 Up to date Wine RPMs are available from: